SISIYAM/SnipGenius--vs-code-extension/README.md

-# SnipGenius README
+# SnipGenius

-This is the README for your extension "SnipGenius".
-SnipGenius provides a collection of PHP snippets to simplify common coding tasks.
+"**`SnipGenius`**" is a powerful Code Snippets Extension that aims to save developers valuable time and minimize repetitive typing.
+Whether you’re working with PHP, JavaScript, or Bootstrap, this extension has your back. 🚀
 This documentation covers the features, settings, and other relevant details for using this extension.

-## Features
+- ## Documentation

 # SnipGenius includes the following PHP snippets: